 He had previously spent time in prison for trying to poison his wife, so it seemed like his punishment would be severe.
 However, Jones would not face a murder charge when he went to court, as a remarkable set of circumstances would allow him to plead guilty to the lesser charge of aggravated assault and battery.

-In a stunning coincidence, it turned out that even if she was not beaten by her boyfriend, Sara Tolbert still would have died the following morning.
-After a medical examination was done on Tolbert’s body, it was discovered that she was suffering from a very rare blood disease called sickle-cell anemia.
+In a stunning coincidence, it turned out that even if her boyfriend did not beat her, Sara Tolbert still would have died the following morning.
+After a medical examination was done on Tolbert’s body, it was discovered that she was suffering from a rare blood disease called sickle-cell anemia.

 At the time Jones assaulted her, Tolbert only had hours to live before the disease became fatal.
 Two different medical examiners officially concluded that Tolbert died of natural causes, so it was impossible to prove that Jones’s beating played any role in her death.
 In the end, the judge agreed to accept Jones’s guilty plea to assault and battery but stated that the defendant would have been indicted for murder were it not for the unlikely coincidence.

 Unfortunately for Maher, he had been railroaded because of an unbelievable series of coincidences.
-The second victim told police that her attacker wore a red hooded sweatshirt and military-style jacket and had threatened her with a knife.
-Later that night, while exiting a liquor store, Maher garnered a cop’s attention because he was wearing a red hooded sweatshirt.
+The second victim told police that her attacker wore a red-hooded sweatshirt and military-style jacket and had threatened her with a knife.
+Later that night, while exiting a liquor store, Maher garnered a cop’s attention because he wore a red-hooded sweatshirt.
 A military jacket and a knife were later found in Maher’s vehicle.

 6The Mary Morris Murders